SurancePlus

 No.

-It is an asset-backed security, compliant with U.S. Securities law, that has been digitized to provide easier access to investors.
+It is a Real-World Asset (RWA) backed security, compliant with U.S. Securities law, that has been digitized to provide easier access to investors.

 The assets backing the security are fully collateralized reinsurance contracts underwritten by Oxbridge Re’s regulated reinsurance subsidiaries.